 Disclosure omission Auditor recommendations Adjusted?
-Note 5 Sources of Major Estimation Uncertainty The disclosure note inappropriately includes two areas where the estimation uncertainty is not material, in relation to the impairment of receivables and the provision for business rates appeals.
-Removal of these areas is recommended in order to ensure that material information is not obscured. Х Note 15 Property, Plant and Equipment A £19m buildings asset (leisure centre) was transferred at historical cost from Assets under Construction to Other Land and Buildings in March 2022 upon completion of the building.
+Note 5 Sources of Major Estimation Uncertainty Non-material estimates have been removed from the disclosure note which is intended for the most material sources of estimation uncertainty \checkmark Note 15 Property, Plant and Equipment A £19m buildings asset (leisure centre) was transferred at historical cost from Assets under Construction to Other Land and Buildings in March 2022 upon completion of the building.
 Under the Code this is required to be held at current value, rather than historical cost.
 Following discussions we are satisfied that the difference in valuation is not material. Х Note 15 Property, Plant and Equipment As part of our PPE additions testing we identified an item of expenditure from Q1 2021 that was incorrectly accounted for in 2021/22 and not accrued to 2020/21.
 This error was extrapolated to an estimated £1.287m understatement in the PPE opening balance as at 1 April 2021.
 The balance sheet position at 31 March 2022 remains correct in respect of this item. Х Note 17 Investment Property Investment properties are required to be revalued annually in accordance with the CIPFA Code.
 At 31 March 2022 there were investment properties totalling £3.7m which have not been revalued.
-Management assert that investment properties below £250m are de-minimus and therefore not revalued. Х Note 32 External Audit Costs Note amended to reflect the forecast total cost of the external audit £213k (being scale fee of £132k and additional charges of £81k) ✓ Note 36 Related Party Transactions Locala is to be removed from the table since it has been confirmed that the Council holds no control over the entity. ✓ Note 36 Related Party Transactions The balance with KSDL should be mentioned in the single entity accounts, as well as the fact that the balance may be credit impaired as at 31/3/22. ✓ Going Concern We consider it good practice to include an explanatory going concern note in the financial statements. Х Other information Some presentational amendments to the Narrative Report and Annual Governance Statement were agreed with management. ✓ Infrastructure assets Following an update to the Code in November 2022 and Statutory Instrument in December 2022, disclosures have been amended throughout the accounts including Narrative Report, accounting policies and PPE note. ✓
+Management assert that investment properties below £250m are de-minimus and therefore not revalued. Х Note 32 External Audit Costs Note amended to reflect the forecast total cost of the external audit £213k (being scale fee of £132k and additional charges of £81k) ✓ Note 36 Related Party Transactions Locala is to be removed from the table since it has been confirmed that the Council holds no control over the entity. \checkmark Note 36 Related Party Transactions The balance with KSDL should be mentioned in the single entity accounts, as well as the fact that the balance may be credit impaired as at 31/3/22. √ Going Concern We consider it good practice to include an explanatory going concern note in the financial statements. Х Other information Some presentational amendments to the Narrative Report and Annual Governance Statement were agreed with management. ✓ Infrastructure assets Following an update to the Code in November 2022 and Statutory Instrument in December 2022, disclosures have been amended throughout the accounts including Narrative Report, accounting policies and PPE note. ~